acne

 • A diet rich in foods with a high glycemic index, sugars or carbohydrates, such as bread and chips

-The people with a skin condition like acne who are most at risk of developing it are adolescents and young adults.
-During this time, the body is subject to changes under the influence of hormones.
-These changes can cause the excess sebum production, leading to an increased risk of acne.
-Hormonal acne associated with puberty usually decreases or at least improves in adulthood.
+The people most at risk for developing a skin condition like acne are adolescents and young adults.
+During this time, the body undergoes changes influenced by hormones.
+These changes can cause excess sebum production, leading to an increased risk of acne.
+Hormonal acne associated with puberty usually subsides or at least improves as you reach adulthood.

 How is acne diagnosed?

-If you have symptoms of acne, your doctor can make a diagnosis by examining your skin.
-Your doctor will identify the types of lesions and their severity in order to make the best choice of acne treatments.
-Even then, the doctor can determine how many treatments are needed to prevent the acne symptoms from worsening.
+For acne symptoms, your doctor can diagnose it by examining your skin.
+Your doctor will identify the types of lesions and their severity to choose the best acne treatment.
+The doctor can then determine how many treatments are needed to prevent acne symptoms from getting worse.

 How is acne treated?

-There are a few self-care activities you can try at home to prevent breakouts and clear up your acne.
+There are a few self-care activities you can try at home to prevent pimples and clear up your acne.
 Home remedies for acne include:

 • Prevent poor hygiene by cleansing the skin daily with a mild soap to remove excess oil and dirt